The Story oF ILAjE Community

 In early 2007, a pastor named Rex was transferred to take over a tiny church building in the slum.
 Rex and his wife Patricia were shocked at what they saw in the community.
 They challenged their congregation members, as well as others in Ilaje, that something had to be done about the situation, and so began walking the streets as a team to seek out the most vulnerable among the children, widowed and sick in the community.
 Eventually they formed a formal organisation that is today called Eagle Wings Community Based Organisation (CBO) and started a community school.

-Over the past years Hands at Work, alongside the Lagos local office, have been helping the CBO transition the school from not just being a school but also a Life Centre.
+Over the past years the Hands at Work local office team in Lagos with support from the Regional Support Team in South Africa, have been helping the CBO transition the school from not just being a school but also a Life Centre.
 Now, 160 children come together daily to receive basic services of food, education and health care, but also to connect with the Care Workers and the dedicated teachers who themselves have stepped up to visit the children in their homes.
 Children in grades 7 and 8 have been added to the Care Point and school as a part of this maturation process.
 Rex and his wife are no longer part of Eagle Wings, but the CBO has a strong team of teachers and Care Workers who are passionate about caring for the most vulnerable in Ilaje.

 Victor* is described by his Care Worker, Mrs. Blessing, as a feisty but joyful little boy.
 At six years old and in the kindergarten class, Victor’s life has been transformed because of the daily love and care he now receives.
 Having faced the loss of both his parents, Victor has been embraced by the Care Workers and teachers in Ilaje, and loves to be the centre of attention.